Here is the information that you requested about the yoga classes that I teach.

 Monday at 6:15 pm – $10 Beginners Yoga Class

 Thursday at 10 am – Beginners Chair Yoga Class – canned fruit & vegetables with the popped tops or $ 5 suggested monetary donations accepted.

-Private One on One or small group classes $45 to $75 depending on location, package of sessions purchased.
+Private One on One or small group classes.
+Call for details.
+409-727-3177.
 Private yoga taught in your home or organization.

 Public classes Held at Wesley United Methodist Church, 3515 Helena Avenue, Nederland, Texas 77627